WizardYan/GUI_MAGIA/README.md

 # MAGIA GUI Tutorial

 ## 1. Introduction

+PET kinetic modeling.
+It allows researchers to easily configure subject data, tracer parameters, and modeling options without manual scripting.
+Through interactive menus, users can set environment variables, validate inputs, and launch modeling tasks on local or cluster environments.
+The GUI also supports batch processing of multiple subjects, dynamic parameter updates, and visualization of modeling outputs.
+By lowering technical barriers, the MAGIA GUI enhances reproducibility, efficiency, and accessibility, enabling neuroscientists and clinicians to focus on interpreting PET imaging results rather than managing complex code.

 The **MAGIA GUI** provides a user-friendly interface for running PET kinetic modeling with the MAGIA [https://github.com/tkkarjal/magia] pipeline.
 The new version introduces:
 - Multi-subject support